International Funded partners

 Presbyterian Church of Rwanda

-The Presbyterian Church of Rwanda has responded to the COVID-19 crisis.
-They have gotten creative with the ongoing closure of churches and are visiting parishioners via phone and WhatsApp; providing food relief and the means to raise livestock to community members; and assisting families whose houses and property have been destroyed in recent heavy rains.
+As other SDOP partners, the Presbyterian Church of Rwanda has responded to the COVID-19 crisis.
+They have gotten creative with the ongoing closure of churches and are visiting parishioners via phone and WhatsApp; providing food relief and the means to raise livestock to community members.
+They are also assisting families whose houses and property have been destroyed in recent heavy rains.